 Self-care also is important because as a wellness professional, you serve as a role model for clients. .
-When your clients see you suffering from back or shoulder pain or you seem fatigued, it diminishes the value of the advice you offer on taking care of yourself.
+When your clients see you suffering from back or shoulder pain, or you seem fatigued, it diminishes the value of the advice you offer on taking care of yourself.

-Here are self-care tips to consider while you are working at your spa or massage practice and when you are away from the job: On the job self-care tips: Create the appropriate workspace: You want to have enough space around your table so you can move comfortably and maintain good body mechanics.
+Here are self-care tips to consider while you are working at your spa or massage practice and when you are away from the job: On the job self-care tips: Create the appropriate workspace

+You want to have enough space around your table so you can move comfortably and maintain good body mechanics.
 Also, make sure your table height is appropriate to support good posture.
-The AMTA recommends that you “Find a table that is comfortable, fits your body mechanics, taking into account both the height and width of the table.
+The AMTA recommends that you “Find a comfortable table, fits your body mechanics, taking into account both the height and width of the table.
 Additionally, make sure the table is adjustable for your height.
 A good rule of thumb is that your table should be right at your fingertips, or around the level of your wrist.”
-Alternate between standing and sitting: Standing is fatiguing to your leg muscles and lower back.
-Sitting allows you to rest your legs but it also can put strain on your lower back.
+Alternate between standing and sitting

+Standing is fatiguing to your leg muscles and lower back.
+Sitting allows you to rest your legs, but it also can put a strain on your lower back.
 In “Alternate Sitting and Standing as You Work,”Massage Magazine suggests, try to sit at least one-fourth of the time during any treatment session to avoid fatigue.”

-Off the job self-care tips:
+Off the job self-care tips

-Spend time with friends and family: Spend your time with positive, uplifting people among your circle of friends and family.
+Spend your time with positive, uplifting people among your circle of friends and family.
 You may also want to network to find new people through business and social organizations.
 Positive people can be the best antidote when you are feeling overwhelmed, down or negative.